octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 The execution of the code produces a new storage state and operations.
 The operations produced by this invocation are some new invocations of other smart contracts.

-//TODO (we can make post-conditions checking the returned operations but not if the operation triggers another smart contract)
-> Since the proof of smart contract interactions is not doable currently , the _Vote_ example  will consider that there are no operations produced.
-Some collaboration between Nomadic and Archetype has been started to make proof on smart contract interactions.

 #### Formally modeling the execution of a Tezos smart contract

 Now let's see how do we formulate formally **the execution of the Michelson script**.